51st state: Background

 This constitution was created when the U.S. Congress directed local government to organize a constitutional convention to write the Puerto Rico Constitution in 1951.
 The acceptance of that constitution by Puerto Rico's electorate, the U.S. Congress, and the U.S. president occurred in 1952.
 In addition, the rights, privileges and immunities attendant to United States citizens are "respected in Puerto Rico to the same extent as though Puerto Rico were a State of the Union" through the express extension of the Privileges and Immunities Clause of the U.S. Constitution by the U.S. Congress in 1948.

 Puerto Rico is designated in its constitution as the "Commonwealth of Puerto Rico".
 The Constitution of Puerto Rico, which became effective in 1952, adopted the name of Estado Libre Asociado (literally translated as "Free Associated State"), officially translated into English as Commonwealth, for its body politic.
 The island is under the jurisdiction of the Territorial Clause of the U.S. Constitution, which has led to doubts about the finality of the Commonwealth status for Puerto Rico.
 In addition, all people born in Puerto Rico become citizens of the U.S. at birth (under provisions of the Jones–Shafroth Act in 1917), but citizens residing in Puerto Rico cannot vote for the President of the United States nor for full members of either house of Congress.
 Statehood would grant island residents full voting rights at the federal level and 2 state senators, like each US state has.

-In 1992, President George H. W. Bush issued a Memorandum to heads of Executive Departments and Agencies establishing the current administrative relationship between the Federal Government and the Commonwealth of Puerto Rico.
+In 1992, President George H. W. Bush issued a Memorandum to heads of Executive Departments and Agencies establishing the administrative relationship between the Federal Government and the Commonwealth of Puerto Rico.
 This memorandum directs all Federal departments, agencies, and officials to treat Puerto Rico administratively as if it were a State insofar as doing so would not disrupt Federal programs or operations.
 President Bush's memorandum remains in effect until Federal legislation is enacted to alter the status of Puerto Rico in accordance with the freely expressed wishes of the people of Puerto Rico.

 On April 29, 2010, the United States House of Representatives approved the Puerto Rico Democracy Act (H.R.
 2499) by 223–169, but was not approved by the Senate before the end of the 111th Congress.
 It would have provided for a federally sanctioned self-determination process for the people of Puerto Rico.
 This act would provide for referendums to be held in Puerto Rico to determine the island's ultimate political status.
-It had also been introduced in 2007.
+It had previously been introduced in 2007.